 In our minds we interpret this as being social, when in reality we aren’t forming a real human connection.
 Just as we discuss loving ourselves before being able to truly love someone else, we must also first learn to feel comfortable with and embrace spending time with ourselves, before seeking out remedies for our loneliness through companionship or distractions.

-If want to form genuine connections and if we want to be rid of our loneliness and restlessness, then we must first change our relationship and understanding of “solitude”.
+If we want to form genuine connections and if we want to be rid of our loneliness and restlessness, then we must first change our relationship and understanding of “solitude”.
 We must redefine what being alone means for us, along with our relationship with ourselves.
 Only then can we begin to form true connections with others.

 We all experience difficult emotions sometimes: Anger, fear, loneliness… These emotions are remnants of the survival mechanisms that kept us alive during the stone age.
-We feel fear because it allowed us to run from danger.
+We feel fear because it allows us to run from danger.
 We feel anger because it propels us to fight an enemy.
 Loneliness works almost the same way.

 Consider this: why are we able to feel lonely?
 Why do we have the need to connect with others?
 Humans survived for hundreds of years by banding together.
 To quote Game of Thrones: “When winter comes, the lone wolf dies but the pack survives.”
 To survive winter and other difficult situations, we need others.
 We need a tribe, family, friends… In the past human beings used to live in tribes of 150-200 people.
 Everyone in the tribe knew and supported each other, because they needed and depended on one another.
 They had actual conversations because ephemeral ones would never serve them.
-They shared information, experiences, thoughts, feeling… They imparted what they learned to the generations that came after them… Driven by their needs, they formed actual communities and relationships.
+They shared information, experiences, thoughts, feelings… They imparted what they learned to the generations that came after them… Driven by their needs, they formed actual communities and relationships.
 So what happened between then and now?

 We still have an innate need to connect.
 When we lack that connection with others, we begin to feel lonely.
 But imagine if we couldn’t feel lonely.
 Imagine that “loneliness” did not exist.
 If that were the case, would you ever feel the need or desire to go out of your house and hang out with people?
 Would you ever seek friendships or relationships?
 Of course not.
 So, in a weird way loneliness prompts us to get up, walk away from the TV and seek human connection.
 Our ability to feel lonely is to a degree responsible for our families, love lives and friendships.
 That is, as long as we are able to properly define loneliness and our relationship to it.